Blood Relations

 Solution:

-- “Only daughter of my mother” = the woman herself (she’s the only daughter)
+- “Only daughter of my mother” refers to the woman herself, since she is the only daughter.

 Example 2: Generation Gap A is B’s sister.
 B is C’s father.
 D is C’s mother.
 What is A’s relation to D?